-- 1. If the Setup Assistant is not able to find the Router during the installation process, there may be third-party firewall software installed on the computer attempting to access the Internet.
-Examples of third-party firewall software are ZoneAlarm, BlackICE PC Protection, McAfee Personal Firewall, and Norton Personal Firewall.
+1. If the Setup Assistant is not able to find the Router during the installation process, there may be third-party firewall software installed on the computer attempting to access the Internet.
+Examples of thirdparty firewall software are ZoneAlarm, BlackICE PC Protection, McAfee Personal Firewall. and Norton Personal Firewall.

 If you do have firewall software installed on your computer, please make sure that you properly configure it.
 You can determine if the firewall software is preventing Internet access by temporarily turning it off.
 If, while the firewall is disabled, Internet access works properly, you will need to change the firewall settings to function properly when it is turned on.

-Please refer to the instructions provided by the publisher of your firewall software for instructions on configuring the firewall to allow Internet access. - 2.
-Unplug power to the Router for 10 seconds, and then plug the power back into the Router.
-Ensure that the Router's "Power" LED is on; it should be solid GREEN.
-If not, check to make sure that the AC adapter is connected to the Router and plugged into a wall outlet
+Please refer to the instructions provided by the publisher of your firewall software for instructions on configuring the firewall to allow Internet access.

-Ensure that you have a cable connected between (1) the network (Ethernet) port on the back of the computer and (2) one of the "Connections to your computers" ports on the back of the Bouter.
+- 2. Unplug power to the Router for 10 seconds, and then plug the power back into the Router.
+Ensure that the Router's Power light is on; it should be solid green.
+If not, check to make sure that the AC adapter is correctly connected to the Router and plugged into a wall outlet. - 3.
+Ensure that you have a cable (use the cable included with the Router) connected between (1) the network (Ethernet) port on the back of the computer and (2) one of the LAN ports, labeled "1" through "4", on the back of the Router.

-Note: The computer should NOT be connected to the port labeled "DSL Line" on the back of the Router
+Note: The computer should NOT be connected to the port labeled "Modem" on the back of the Router.